TNTep82/csssoket/README.md

 # csssoket
-"csssoket" is a tool to build up easy clean looking html sites with css and javascript.
+"csssoket" is a tool to build up easy a clean looking html sites with css and javascript.